puz27/Graduatework/README.md

 * after first running and loading data from site you can work with bot
 * run command /start in telegram bot
 ## Testing
+Test make after creation databases (some test work with database)
 * pytest --cov
 * pytest --cov --cov-report html pip install pytest-cov